philipperemy/deep-speaker/README.md

 Deep Speaker: an End-to-End Neural Speaker Embedding System https://arxiv.org/pdf/1705.02304.pdf

+## Announcement

+Due to the difficulty of the task (very big models and very large datasets) and the lack of information from Baidu, I've re-started another approach for the deep speaker project.
+I put it in the folder [v2](https://github.com/philipperemy/deep-speaker/tree/master/v2) of this repository.
+Once I have something fully working, I'll resume on this bigger implementation.

 ## Call for contributors

 This code is not functional yet!
 I'm making a call for contributors to help make a great implementation!
 The basics stuffs are already there.
 Thanks!